Blue Beetle (film): Casting

-Xolo Maridueña was Soto's first choice to portray Reyes, with Soto explaining that he "couldn't stop seeing [Maridueña] as the character" since he was hired to direct the film.
-Soto and Warner Bros. offered the role to Maridueña on August 1, 2021, he was publicly revealed to be in talks for the film the next day, and his casting was officially confirmed later that day at the premiere for the DCEU film The Suicide Squad.
+Xolo Maridueña was Soto's first choice to portray Reyes, with Soto explaining that he "couldn't stop seeing [Maridueña] as the character" since he was hired to direct the film, enjoying his performance as Miguel Diaz in the Netflix series Cobra Kai.
+He also noted that his experience with martial arts while filming Cobra Kai would help with his role as Blue Beetle.
+Soto and Warner Bros. offered the role to Maridueña on August 1, 2021, he was publicly revealed to be in talks for the film the next day, and his casting was officially confirmed later that day at the premiere for the DCEU film The Suicide Squad (2021).
 When learning of the role, Maridueña was most excited that Reyes is a Latino character and he could bring Latino representation to a superhero project.

-In early March, Bruna Marquezine was cast as Reyes's love interest, Penny, with Belissa Escobedo playing Reyes's sister Milagros, and Harvey Guillén cast in an undisclosed role.
+In early March 2022, Bruna Marquezine was cast as Reyes's love interest, Jenny Kord, with Belissa Escobedo playing Reyes's sister Milagros, and Harvey Guillén cast as Dr. Delacruz.
 Later that month, the rest of Reyes's family was cast: George Lopez as uncle Rudy, Adriana Barraza as Nana, Elpidia Carrillo as Rocio, and Damián Alcázar as Alberto.
 Soto said he wanted to create an authentic Mexican family with real accents and experiences, and also wanted the elder members of the family to be portrayed by "beloved" Mexican actors from Latin American cinema who had also crossed over to United States cinema and paved the way for members of the younger generation, such as Maridueña and Escobedo.
-By the end of March, Sharon Stone was in talks to play the villain Victoria Kord, an original creation for the film which was believed to be the wife of Ted Kord, the second Blue Beetle in the comics.
+By the end of the same month, Sharon Stone was in talks to play the villain Victoria Kord, an original creation for the film which was believed to be the wife of Ted Kord, the second Blue Beetle in the comics.
 Raoul Trujillo also joined the cast then as Carapax the Indestructible Man.
-In mid-April, Susan Sarandon was cast as Victoria Kord after negotiations with Stone ended.
+In mid-April 2022, Susan Sarandon was cast as Victoria Kord after negotiations with Stone ended.
+In June 2023, Becky G announced that she would be providing the voice of Khaji-Da for the film.

+Design

+Blue Beetle's suit was designed by Mayes C. Rubeo and the team from Nine B Collective.
+The design team was inspired by artist Cully Hamner's original design of the comic book character and from his appearance in Infinite Crisis #3, the Injustice games, Young Justice, and Batman: The Brave and the Bold.
+They had difficulty making the mask fit Maridueña's full face while still allowing him to be emotive, particularly around the mouth.
+As such, the team had decided to merge the designs of organic alien technology and insectoid features within his suit.
+Visual inspiration for Palmera City came from Akira (1988), Neo Tokyo (1987), and Miami.
+Soto decided to insert a Nintendo Power Glove for Blue Beetle following the inclusion of a shield in the script.